caderek/gramma/README.md

 ### Security

-If you need to store some sensitive data in your local config file (API key etc.) you can use environment variables directly in the config file.
+If you need to store some sensitive data in your local config file (API key etc.) you can use environment variables directly in the config file (supports `.env` files).

 Example: